About

 Instructions:

-• Set aside about ¼ cup of the flour and place the rest in the mixing bowl with the sugar, water, milk, yeast mix, eggs and salt (that excess flour you set aside is in case you need it later).
+• Set aside about ¼ cup of the flour and place the rest in the mixing bowl with the other ingredients.
+Finally add the salt.

-• Add the softened butter (1/2 - 1 tbsp at a time) until it's all incorporated.
+• Add the softened butter (½ – 1 tbsp at a time) until it's all incorporated.
 Add some flour, if you need to get the dough off the sides of the bowl.
 Add the rest of the flour if needed, to form a soft dough ball.
+The dough should be tacky and soft.

 • Knead the dough for a couple of minutes in your hands till you have a smooth dough ball.